-These are the basics about how bail works in Sacramento.
-Cut Loose, a professional bail bonds agency, is here to help you or a loved one 24 hours a day, seven days a week.
+These are the basics about how bail works in Roseville, CA. Cut Loose Bail Bonds, a professional bail bonds agency, is here to help you or a loved one 24 hours a day, seven days a week.
 Call us anytime!

 Cut Loose Bail Bonds, which is located in Placer County near the freeway for fast access to area jails, is here to help you get a friend or family member out of jail quickly to prevent the person from losing a job.
 When dealing with these situations, you should always go with a licensed agency; our license number is 1845632.